The Octagon House

 Reports Of Paranormal Activity

-Another famous presence that is said to be overstaying her welcome in the home is Dolley Madison (who had passed in another house in Washington D.C. in 1849, but lived here for a large part of the presidency of her husband) she is said to be haunting the Octagon House as well as other D.C. landmarks like the White House and the Cutts-Madison House where she lived out her final years.
+Another famous presence said to be overstaying her welcome in the home is Dolley Madison.
+Though she passed away in another house in Washington D.C. in 1849, she lived in the Octagon House for much of her husband’s presidency.

-The first initial reports of hauntings of the Octagon House were said to date back as early as 1888.
-At that time, the house was already being rented out to various tenants.
-One night, nearly a dozen men were said to have spent the night here with the intent to scare off any of the spirits that may have occupied the house.
-Detailed accounts of spirits in the Octagon House were later published in a local newspaper, which was quoted multiple times throughout the 20th century when other publications were writing about the Octagon House.
+One night, nearly a dozen men spent the night here with the intent to scare off any spirits that may have occupied the house.
+Later, detailed accounts of spirits in the Octagon House appeared in a local newspaper, which other publications frequently quoted throughout the 20th century when writing about the house.

-Soon after the house was converted into a museum, the superintendent at the time was said to have witnessed various lights flickering on or off or having them turn off for no apparent reason with no one at the switch.
-He also said that some of the doors would open for no reason at all, even on nights when there was no wind reported.
+Soon after the house converted into a museum, the superintendent at the time reportedly witnessed various lights flickering on and off or turning off for no apparent reason, with no one at the switch.
+He also claimed that some doors would open for no reason, even on nights when no wind was reported.

 A House with eight lives